decretist/Dissertation/Chapter3/chapter3.markdown

 defining the author as a constant level of value: the *dicta* in the first recension of the *Decretum* are in some sense "inferior" to those in the second because they reflect a more rudimentary understanding of Roman Law.
+To be clear, the point is not that scholars such as Pennington and Winroth *are* framing their arguments in the terms Foucault borrows from Jerome, but rather that if the bigraphical details of their respective historical Gratians were abstracted away, their arguments *could* be reframed in those terms.

 <!--

-My point is not that Pennington, Winroth, *et alii*, *are* framing their arguments in the terms Foucault borrows from Jerome, but rather that if the bigraphical details of their respective historical Gratians are abstracted away, their arguments *could* be reframed in those terms.

 Vetulani and Chodorow, who consider the omission of Roman law an explicit ideological choice on Gratian's part, seem on the other